Blood Sweat & Tears

 Blood Sweat & Tears went on to receive 10 Grammy nominations and won 3.
 Other prestigious awards and recognitions include: The Playboy Jazz & Pop award, the “Blood, Sweat & Tears” 1969 album induction into the Grammy Hall of Fame in 2002, and in 2008 they were recognized as an Honorary Ambassador of Peace Republic of Korea.

 Blood Sweat & Tears has had many firsts.
-They are the first rock band to tour behind the former Iron Curtain, and the first rock band to play Las Vegas among major protest from fans who felt the band sold out.
+They are the first rock band to tour behind the former Iron Curtain look for a new documentary film to be released 2023 about that ground breaking tour, and the first rock band to play Las Vegas among major protest from fans who felt the band sold out.

 The band members are always looking to inspire the next generation of musicians so don’t be shy walk up and talk to them.

 To this day Bobby Colomby (founding member) still hand picks the musicians for every tour.
 Colomby still uses the same theory: “Great Musicians Make Great Music”.